Children around the world

 Denmark

 This little girl is sitting in a field, full of dandelions (Taraxacum officinale), central Jutland.
-This plant is presented in detail on the page Plants: Plants in folklore and poetry.
+This plant is described on the page Plants: Plants in folklore and poetry.
 (Photo copyright © by Kaj Halberg)

 Despite being somewhat sunburned, this little boy is enjoying his sandwich at a beach on the island of Lyø, Funen.
 (Photo copyright © by Kaj Halberg)